AndreyAgeev111/todo-ar-project/README.md

-# todo-ar-project
+# TO DO LIST API
-Pet project with Tapir, Doobie, Http4s
+Pet project with Tapir, Doobie, Http4s on Scala